SECURITIES AND EXCHANGE COMMISSION

 Stock: Common stock of the Company, par value $0.0001 per share.

 Stock Option: An option entitling the holder to acquire shares of Stock upon payment of the exercise price.
-No option granted under the Plan is intended to be an incentive stock option within the meaning of Section 422 of the Code.

 Stock Unit: An unfunded and unsecured promise, denominated in shares of Stock, to issue Stock or deliver cash measured by the value of Stock in the future.